The IHOP Pancakes are soft and fluffy, golden on the outside, and with a delectable buttermilk flavor!

 Add the flour, salt, sugar, baking powder, and baking soda to a large bowl.

-Add the melted butter, egg, and buttermilk to the large bowl.
-Mix batter until the dry ingredients are fully combined with the wet ingredients.
+Mix the batter until the dry ingredients are fully combined with the wet ingredients.

 Ladle the batter into the pan.
 Make each pancake a maximum of 2-3 inches in diameter.